RedDuality/WYD_Deploy/README.md

 ## 2. The Initial Manual Deployment 🎬

+### 0. Prerequisites

+You need a domain and a mail for let's encrypt.

+the domain should be proxied by your provider. https alys off and ssl tls encryption on full strict
 ### 0. Configure the environment variables
 Inside congif,
   1. Copy secrets-blueprint.yaml into a new secrets.yaml file.
 Then modify the variables.